jj1bdx/airspy-fmradion/README.md

 #### libvolk

-See [GitHub gnuradio/volk repository](https://github.com/gnuradio/volk) for the details.
+* See [GitHub gnuradio/volk repository](https://github.com/gnuradio/volk) for the details.
+* libvolk requires Boost to compile.

 #### libairspyhf